Proud Canadian Company

 Second mortgages allow homeowners to take out another mortgage on an already mortgaged property.
 This will enable you to borrow against the equity you have built up without altering your existing mortgage.
 A second mortgage will fall behind the original or first mortgage, and if you default on your mortgage payments, the first mortgage will have priority when recovering funds.

-These mortgages can be set up as a home equity line of credit (HELOC), home equity loan, or private mortgage.
-However, if you have a second mortgage and wish to switch lenders, you may be required to refinance instead of renewing.
-Any second mortgage would need to be paid off, or a mortgage postponement would need to be granted by the new lender to approve a switch.
+These mortgages can be structured as a home equity line of credit (HELOC), a home equity loan, or a private mortgage.
+However, if you have a second mortgage and wish to switch lenders, you may be required to refinance rather than renew.
+Any second mortgage would need to be paid off, or the new lender would need to grant a mortgage postponement to approve the switch.

 Reverse Mortgages